nuttyartist/daino-notes-public/README.md

 - Native app (written in Qt C++ and QML).
 - Beautiful and effortless image support.
-- Kanban support.
+- Task Board support.
 - Beautiful Drop Cap.
 - Drag and drop anything, anywhere (reorder lists, paragraphs, change image location, etc).
 - Fast.
 The fastest block editor out there [according to our test](https://www.get-notes.com).
-- All notes are simple plain text strings stored in a local SQLite database formatted in Markdown (with minor syntax for advanced blocks like Kanban and images).
+- All notes are simple plain text strings stored in a local SQLite database formatted in Markdown (with minor syntax for advanced blocks like Task Board and images).
 - Markdown support.
 - Completely private - tracks nothing.
 - Cross-platform (Linux, macOS, Windows).